corpusculejs/corpuscule/packages/context/docs/index.md

 function provider(token: Token, defaultValue?: unknown): ClassDecorator;
 ```

-A decorator that makes the class declaration the context provider.
-Now the
+Makes the class declaration the context provider.
+Now the property of the class
-property of the class declaration marked with the [@value](#value)
+declaration marked with the [@value](#value) becomes able to send the shared
-becomes able to send the shared data down the DOM branch to consumers.
+data down the DOM branch to consumers.

 ##### Parameters